joaovic030/marvel-comics-app/README.md

 - Favourite - Will redirect to login page, click sign up and create a login
 - Favourite - Now it will favorite
 - Remove favorite clicking in the heart <3
-- In advance I say that in production seems to be a issue with delete request with Turbo, but locally it works (something to improve as nexts steps)
+- In advance, I say that production seems to have an issue with delete requests with Turbo, but locally it works (something to improve as next steps).

 ### Production link: https://shielded-spire-95115.herokuapp.com/